tydangelo18/tydangelo18/README.md

 # Hi there 👋, I'm Ty D'Angelo

-I am a Full Stack Web Developer from Austin, TX, and I enjoy working with React, MongoDB, and UI/UX Design.
+I am a Full Stack Developer from Austin, TX.
+I enjoy working with React, MongoDB, and UI/UX Design.
 I have a background in accounting, and I enjoy learning new technologies & bowling in my free time.

-:floppy_disk: Please check out my [**portfolio**](https://tydangelo18.github.io/react-portfolio/#/).
+:floppy_disk: Please check out my [**portfolio**](https://tydangelo.com).

 <br />